 COMPASSION CULTIVATION FOR PHYSICIANS

-Time commitment: 2 evening hours once a week for 8 weeks
+Time commitment: 1 hour once a week for 8 weeks

 Current class dates and registration: see Sign-up page